aholachek/react-2019-interactive-workbook/README.md

 # React 2019 Interactive Workbook

 ### React Hooks?
 Context?
 Lazy?
 Memo?
+ErrorBoundaries?
-Who has time to learn about all of this stuff?
+### Who has time to learn about all of this stuff?

 <img src="src/App/About/oldman.jpg" alt="old man yells at cloud">